mgoellnitz/JFileSync3/README.md

 so feel free to add your comments there.

-This software was developed because I personally needed an easy to use syncing tool to have everyday backups  - without thee need of multiple versions in file history - of highly confidential material - business and private.
+This software was developed because I personally needed an easy to use syncing tool to have everyday backups  - without the need of multiple versions in file history - of highly confidential material - business and private.

-None of the services I came accross could suite these needs.
+None of the services I came accross could suit these needs.

 The second reason why I find it helpful is, that I very much rely on online-syncing tools for everyday backups and felt forced to use more than one of these